 - INITIAL APPLICATION: Students should consult with a faculty member with whom they would like to work.
 If that professor agrees, the student should submit to that professor a written application for permission to preregister for PHIL 495: Honors.
-This application should include: 1) a description of the proposed project (200 - 500 words); 2) a list of philosophy courses taken and currently being taken, including names of instructors and grades received; 3) cumulative quality point average and quality point average for the previous semester; 4) any other relevant information which would assist in determining the candidate's adequacy of background for the proposed project.
+This application should include: 1) a description of the proposed project (200 - 500 words); 2) a list of philosophy courses taken and currently being taken, including names of instructors and grades received; 3) cumulative grade point average and grade point average for the previous semester; 4) any other relevant information which would assist in determining the candidate's adequacy of background for the proposed project.

 - TENTATIVE APPROVAL: If the initial application is approved by the professor, the student can proceed to write the final application, which is required before the student can enroll in PHIL 495.
 It is advised that students preregister for another course which they would be willing to take if admission to PHIL 495 is ultimately denied.